xavier-fenton/basicblog/README.md

 # Production

-I may push containerize this whole project and push up to dockerhub and host it there.
+I may push too containerize this whole project and push up to dockerhub and host it from there.